Dissipativity-Based Data-Driven Decentralized Control of Interconnected Systems: Dissipativity-Based Data-Driven Decentralized Control

 \subsubsection{Invertibility assumption on $\Theta_i$}

 Similar to the positive eigenvalue assumption in Theorem \ref{thm:local-controller-design}, we can show that the invertibility assumption on $\Theta_i$ in Theorem \ref{thm:decentralized-unknown} is not overly restrictive.
 Under the additional assumption such that the matrix $\tilde{Y}_i$ has full row rank, the invertibility assumption on $\Theta_i$ in Theorem~\ref{thm:decentralized-unknown} is satisfied by an appropriate choice of $\Psi_i$.
 Namely, even if $\Theta_i$ is not invertible, we can replace $\Psi_{11,i}$ with $\Psi_{11,i} + \varepsilon I$ with an arbitrarily small $\varepsilon > 0$ and show that the resulting $\Theta_i$ is invertible.
 As before, this can be interpreted as increasing the noise bound in Assumption \ref{assumption:interconnection-noise-matrices-QMI-local} with an arbitrarily small amount.
+The invertibility assumption on $\Theta_i$ also imposes a necessary condition on the data length $\tilde{N}_i$.
+For example, $\tilde{N}_i \geq \tilde{p}_i$ is required for the matrix $\tilde{Y}_i$ to have full row rank, which is a sufficient condition for the invertibility of $\Theta_i$ to be guaranteed by an appropriate choice of $\Psi_i$.